June 07, 2021

 Sleep Apnea: The Ultimate Grade Killer

 With the school year coming to a close, did your child perform in school as expected?
 Are grades slipping?
-If you notice that your child struggles to stay awake and focus at school, sleep apnea may be paying a role and restricting their academic achievements.
+If you notice that your child struggles to stay awake and focus at school, sleep apnea may be playing a role and restricting their academic achievements.

 How does Sleep Apnea Affect Grades?